 Michael J. Moore, PT

 Michael J. Moore, PT received his Physical Therapy degree from the University of California, San Francisco.
-He completed the six-month course in Proprioceptive Neuromuscular Facilitation Kaiser Foundation Rehabilitation Center in Vallejo, California.
+He completed the six-month residency in Proprioceptive Neuromuscular Facilitation Kaiser Foundation Rehabilitation Center in Vallejo, California.
 He also completed the two-year Norwegian Level I Mobilization Residency in Norway.
+In November of 1983 he founded Folsom Physical Therapy.

 He is a faculty member of the Folsom Physical Therapy long-term course and has taught numerous short courses on the evaluation and treatment of musculoskeletal disorders.